IGG News, by Matija Strlič

-About 1,458 members of the Facebook Group actively participated in it, in the period that passed since the release of the Spring Newsletter.
-“Active” members are those who viewed the Group content, left their comments and reactions, or re-posted content.
-In this period, we saw about 397 posts, with additional 1,390 comments and 18,326 reactions.
+In the almost three-month period that has passed since the release of the Spring Newsletter, about 1,300 members of the Facebook Group participated actively.
+These are members who viewed the content, left comments or reactions, or reposted contents.
+In this period, about 600 posts were contributed, with 1,900 comments and 29,600 reactions.

-With the arrival of the summer, almost all hoareas have gone into dormancy, their photos now appear only occasionally.
-The tuberous species that flowered in the last couple of months were featured by Jan Movitz, Patrice Barboutie, Matija Strlic, Karen Hansen, Nick Mong, Gitte Adahl and myself.
-It is now the time for the summer-growing species to grow and flower.
-We were happy to see the flowers of some rare species such as P. otaviense, P. grandicalcaratum, P. articulatum, P. caffrum, P. ellaphieae, P. caylae, P. torulosum etc.
+With the arrival of the summer, hoareas have mostly gone dormant, their photos now appear only occasionally.
+The species that have flowered in the last couple of months were featured by Jan Movitz, Patrice Barboutie, Matija Strlic, Nick Mong.
+It is now the time for active growth and flowering of the summer-growing species.
+We were happy to see flowers of some rare species such as P. otaviense, P. grandicalcaratum, P. articulatum, P. caffrum, P. ellaphieae, P. caylae, P. oenothera, P. boranense and others.